ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

         return OK;
     }

-In order to get [ details about the desired information ], you can get the information of [...]
+In order to get the ``Liquid Field Velocity`` it's necessary to retrieve the data from the simulation array trough the API :func:`get_simulation_array`, after that you update the created secondary variable inside the hook :func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES <alfasim_sdk.hook_specs.update_plugins_secondary_variables>` as exemplified in the snippet below.

 .. code-block:: cpp